demjrhan/QA/Manual/OrangeHRM/plan.md

 ### Supporting Tool: Obsidian

 - **Used for**:
-  - Personal notes and test strategy drafts
+  - Test case documentation (copied from Jira descriptions)
-  - Logging learning progress and discoveries
+  - Notes and observations during testing
-  - End-of-cycle summaries and reflections
+  - Writing retrospectives and what was learned
-  - Observations not directly tied to execution (e.g., UI/UX thoughts, tooling feedback)

 ---

 ## Test Coverage Scope

-The following functionality will be tested manually through Jira-based test cases:
+The following functionality will be tested manually using Jira-managed test cases:

 ### 1. Login Page
 - Valid/Invalid credentials